-was positive, which shows that the members of a team followed their teammate's example of maintaining cross-team communication.
-Overall, the SSSs describe a situation in which individual MTS members responded rapidly to all others, displaying no communication preference for teammates versus members of the other teams, and maintaining a fairly stable overall interaction pattern over time that established itself fairly quickly.3 In sum, the MTS members quickly settled into a stable interaction pattern that did not discriminate between intraand interteam communication, and the speed and structure of communication remained quite stable over time.
-Although the MTS consisted of two teams with somewhat separate mandates, they operated as a fully connected four-person network, and almost like a single team.
+communication patterns, but fairly soon they settled into a pattern.2 MTS-1 also showed a positive reciprocity parameter, which indicates a norm among participants to respond to incoming communications.
+Reciprocal communication was acted on as a global norm: response rates were not different within teams versus across teams; hence the nonsignificant parameter for interteam reciprocity (in combination with the significant, positive, reciprocity parameter).
+Also interteam mimicry was positive, which shows that the members of a team followed their teammate's example of maintaining cross-team communication.
+Overall, the SSSs describe a situation in which individual MTS members responded rapidly to all others, displaying no communication preference for teammates versus members of the other teams, and maintaining a fairly stable speed and structure of communication that established itself fairly quickly.3 Although the MTS consisted of two teams with somewhat separate mandates, they operated as a fully connected four-person network, and almost like a single team.

-Another MTS (MTS-2), taking part in the same simulation, initially operated very much like MTS-1 and quickly settled into a routine (positive inertia) where everybody communicated evenly with everybody else and everyone quickly and positively responded to any interaction (positive reciprocity).
+Another MTS (MTS-2), taking part in the same simulation, initially operated very much like MTS-1 and quickly settled into a routine (positive inertia) where everybody communicated evenly with everybody else and every-one quickly and positively responded to any interaction (positive reciprocity).
 But about one third of the way into the observation period, the MTS members changed their modus operandi, leading to the interteam reciprocity parameter turning negative: the rate by which members within a team would go back and forth between each other did not change, but response between the members of different teams slowed down significantly.
-In addition, interteam mimicry became negative, indicating that the more one team member maintained interaction with the other team, the other teammates were less inclined to do the same.
+In addition, interteam mimicry became negative, indicating that the more one team member maintained interaction with the other team, the less other teammates were inclined to do the same.
 The result of this shift is that MTS-2 started to reorient itself into a chainlike structure: communication within teams remained consistently swift and between all team members, while communication between teams became mainly channeled through a single gatekeeper per team.
 Communication rates within the respective teams were highest, between the two gatekeepers a bit lower, and were lowest between the nongatekeepers.
 Reciprocity was no longer the norm between the teams, but it did remain strong within the teams.
-Overall, these SSSs characterize highly differentiated interaction tendencies within MTS-2 and highlight how MTS-2 restructured itself freely from a fully connected four-person network to a chain structure.
+Overall, these SSSs characterize highly differentiated interaction tendencies within MTS-2 and highlight how MTS-2 dynamically restructured itself freely from a fully connected fourperson network into a chain structure.